joaopcanario/cfba-open/README.md

 # open-crossfit-leaderboard
-Open Crossfit leaderboard for athletes from Bahia
+Open Crossfit leaderboard for athletes from CFBA